 Got that?
 It’s mostly saturated fats with a little bit of unsaturated fats and a little bit of other stuff.
 If you look at the link above, there’s also a comparison with other types of oils, and the only one with a higher saturated fat content is cottonseed oil.

-Now, would someone who believes that coconut oil is a miracle solution for the mouth how all that miracle stuff is done by FAT?
+Now, would someone who believes that coconut oil is a miracle solution for the mouth tell me how all that miracle stuff is done by FAT?
 Because fat does not kill bacteria.
 It doesn’t harden enamel.
 It doesn’t get down under the gums and get rid of tartar (calculus).
 So please…explain how it “cures” cavities or gum disease.
 I’m waiting, but I won’t hold my breath.

 Claims of “Toxins” Being “Pulled Out”